Direct Support Professionals Course

 Continuing Education

-Participants who attend all 6 sessions of this course will receive a National Center for START Services® Certificate of Completion and 1.05 CEUs (10.5 contact hours) from the University of New Hampshire (CEUs are available for individual sessions).
+Participants who attend all six sessions will receive a National Center for START Services® Certificate of Completion and 1.05 Continuing Education Units (CEUs) from the University of New Hampshire (10.5 contact hours).
+CEUs are also available for individual sessions.